Inside Electric Imp’s Powerful Next-generation IDE

-impCentral’s code editor is an improved version of the IDE code editor: it features the standard agent and device code panes, and a pane in which the logs for a device assigned to the host Development or Test Factory Device Group can be viewed by selecting that device from the list at the bottom left:
+impCentral’s code editor presents agent and device code panes alongside each other, and a pane below in which the logs for a device assigned to the host Device Group can be viewed by selecting that device from a list at the bottom left:

 The log pane also displays a device’s ID and its agent’s URL — the latter is a live link to any web content served by the agent.
 A convenient Assign devices button appears in the device list to allow you to add more of the account’s unassigned devices to the Device Group, and there is a set of buttons to access settings for the currently selected device, to assign it to another Device Group, to simply remove it from this Device Group, to restart the device, or to conditionally restart the device:

-The code editor’s code panes will preserve their contents between sessions, but to deploy the displayed code to all the devices assigned to the Device Group, you need to click the Build and Force Restart button at the top:
+The code editor’s code panes will preserve their contents between sessions, but to deploy the displayed code to all of the devices assigned to the Device Group, you need to click the Build and Force Restart button at the top:

 To make code available to collaborators and to impCentral’s Production Zone, it must be deployed (using Build and Force Restart) and then promoted using the Promote button:

 This button will not be present if the currently selected account has not granted you access to production functionality.

 The Deployments view (selected by clicking Deployments under MANAGE for a given Device Group, or clicking the Deployments side panel icon) lists all the deployments made to the Device Group.
-Code is deployed to Development and Test Factory Device Groups by clicking on the code editor’s Build and Force Restart button; deploying code to Production and Factory Device Groups is handled differently (see below).
-Deployments are listed with their the date and time of deployment, SHA value and whether they were also promoted.
-They are listed in date order, most recent first:
+Code is deployed to Development and Test Factory Device Groups by clicking on the code editor’s Build and Force Restart button; deploying code to Production and Factory Device Groups is handled differently.
+Deployments are listed with the date and time of their deployment, their SHA and promotion status.
+They are listed in date order, with the most recent deployment first: